zyedidia/micro/runtime/help/options.md

 refer to the configuration directory (even if it may in fact be somewhere else if you have set either of the above environment variables).

+Also, these options can be used in the command prompt (Ctrl+e) to apply them temporarily, without editing the file, with `set option value`

 Here are the available options:

 * `autoindent`: when creating a new line, use the same indentation as the